Rob-McCormack/ssc/docs/index.md

 ---

 ## Welcome
-SSC specializes in creating Shortcuts which go far beyond automating repetitive on your iPhone or iPad.
+SSC specializes in creating Siri Shortcuts which go far beyond automating repetitive on your iPhone or iPad.
 We call theses **"Shortcut Applications"**.

 These Shortcut Applications have many advantages: